dfordequan/tinycmax/README.md

 In this repo, we implement CMax with both linear and iterative warping, and train a simple ConvGRU network in a sequential setting on the [UZH-FPV](https://fpv.ifi.uzh.ch/) dataset.

+Training curves and trained model checkpoints can be found on [Weights & Biases](https://wandb.ai/huizerd/tinycmax).

 ## Installation

 Requires a NVIDIA GPU to run due to CUDA dependencies.